sinlov/enjarify/README.md

 export PATH=$ENJARIFY_PATH:$PATH
 ```

+> beacuse OSX `readlink` is different at Linux, you can change script to support Linux

 #### Linux

 For convenience, a wrapper shell script is provided, enjarify.sh.
 This will try to use Pypy if available, since it is faster than CPython.
 If you want to be able to call Enjarify from anywhere, you can create a symlink from somewhere on your PATH, such as ~/bin.
 To do this, assuming you are inside the top level of the repository,